 Select Restore VM.

-Step 3: Configure the Restore Settings
+Step 3: Select a Restore Point

 Frequently Asked Questions